-Here are some tips to help families select an appropriate volunteer vacation, then make the most of it once all ages are on board.
+Here are tips to help families select an appropriate volunteer vacation.
+Choose carefully and you will make the most of the experience with all ages on board.

 What are Volunteer Vacations and Who Runs Them?

-The term ‘volunteer vacation’ first inched its way into our vocabulary in 1993 from travel guide author Bill McMillan.
-To volunteer on vacation now describes the work of more than 2,000 non-governmental organizations and for-profit companies who offer travel and service opportunities.
-Most would-be volunteers are eager to help those less fortunate and assume they’ll make a positive impact in their volunteer communities simply by showing up and lending a hand.
+The term ‘volunteer vacation’ first inched its way into our vocabulary in 1993 from author Bill McMillan.
+To volunteer on vacation now describes the work of more than 2,000 non-governmental organizations and for-profit companies.
+Most would-be volunteers are eager to help those less fortunate.
+Of course, most assume they’ll make a positive impact in their volunteer communities simply by lending a hand.

-Unfortunately, only a handful of non-profits offer truly helpful economical and human assistance to the communities they claim to serve.
-Because students are idealistic and generous, they may jump into a volunteer project that does more harm than good, and contributes to the “Ugly American” stereotype abroad.
+Unfortunately, only a handful of non-profits offer truly helpful economic and human assistance to the communities they claim to serve.
+Because students are idealistic and generous, they may jump into a volunteer project that does more harm than good.
+Some projects are criticized for contributing to the “Ugly American” stereotype abroad.

 But with so many programs and causes to choose from in the “voluntourism” area, how do families and students find safe, reputable, and enriching experiences?

 Advice on Selecting Volunteer Vacations

-Global Volunteers, helping people connect with volunteer projects worldwide since 1984, designs volunteer programs for families and students, professionals and groups.
-Their team offers some insightful advice, including tips on carefully choosing programs that will benefit their host community and avoiding any projects that appear exploitive.
+Global Volunteers has helped people connect with volunteer projects worldwide since 1984.
+They design volunteer programs for families and students, professionals and groups.
+Their team offers some insightful advice.
+Learn tips to carefully choose programs that benefit their host community and avoid projects that appear exploitive.

 1. Trust local leaders.
 Help the community through the projects they request, not in the manner you believe is helpful.
 Don’t let your own ideas get in the way of truly serving.

-2. Resist the urge to give money or personal gifts directly to local people, as this can generate inequities between community members and make recipients targets of jealousies, and worse.
+2. Resist the urge to give money or personal gifts directly to local people.
+Experts say this can generate inequities between community members and make recipients targets of jealousies, and worse.
 Ethical organizations channel volunteers’ contributions through community leaders and local institutions.